open-web3-stack/guardian/README.md

 The goal of this project is to by mere configuration, we can set up a `Guardian` for a chain of concern, along with a number of tasks for monitoring and execution purposes.
 A task can be `monitoring margin positions` with conditions (if collateral ratio < 110%) then trigger actions (e.g. post warning message to database service, or execute a script to add position).

-`guardian` is a CLI tool & JS library to monitor on chian states and events.
+`guardian` is a CLI tool & JS library to monitor on-chain states and events.
 When user defined criteria are met, it will execute a script or post a webhook to perform an action.
-This action can notify users, or initiate/participate in collateral auctions such as send a transaction.
+This action can notify users, or initiate/participate in collateral actions such as sending a transaction.

 See [#1](https://github.com/open-web3-stack/guardian/issues/1) for spec and example.